metasfresh/metasfresh-documentation/_webui_collection/EN/PayPal_payment_rule_salesorder.md

 1. [Enter an order](SalesOrder_recording) while taking into account the following settings:
   - In the field **Business Partner**, pick a contact who has an email address and shall be notified about the payment request.
   - Pick the **Payment Rule** *PayPal*.
-1. After [completing the sales order](DocumentProcessingComplete) the document status is changed to "*Waiting for payment*" and an email is sent to the business partner contact containing the details on payment approval.
+1. After [completing the sales order](DocumentProcessingComplete) the document status is changed to "*Waiting for payment*" for the time being and an email is sent to the business partner contact containing the details on payment approval.
 1. New entries are created in the following [menu windows](Menu):
   - *Payment Reservation:* Information about the sales order, business partner contact and processing status.
   - *PayPal Order:* Information about the payment reservation, URL for payment approval and processing status.